rebekka2705/seminararbeit/README.md

 The document adapts text of the title page, affidavit and references according to the language chosen.

-Files to change for your thesis:
+Files to change for your paper:

-* `main.tex`: set up document class and add any packages you may need.
-The rest should be left untouched.
 * `_configuration.tex`: configuration file of the project (author name, advisor name, etc.)
+* `body.tex`: the main text of the thesis

+for bachelor and master thesis also edit:

 * `abstract.tex`: the English abstract
 * `kurzfassung.tex`: the German abstract
-* `body.tex`: the main text of the thesis
 * `appendix.tex`: the optional appendix

+only if you want to use advanced LaTeX features:

+* `main.tex`: set up document class and add any packages you may need.
+The rest should be left untouched.